Ichaelus/Github-Classifier/Documentation/Installation Manual.md

 Now that every library and dependency is installed, you can open the **command shell** in the folder `Application`.
 Type `python start.py` and wait until the GUI is being opened in a new Tab in Firefox (this may take a couple of minutes).
 You can learn how to interact with the GUI in the separate documentation file `Frontend Manual.md`.
 Note that can can read the docfiles in the User Interface as well.

+For testing only a file of repository links (like Appendix B file) go to the directory where the installation files are located, go into folder `Application` and place there your file for testing.
+Then type instead `python testLinkFile.py <yourfile>` and wait that the script is finished.
+Then you will get your result in `classification_result.txt` at the same directory.

 _Note: If there are still packages missing that do not show up in the list, please install them via pip._

 ## VirtualBox

 Instead of installing everything from above, you can also use the VM image.
-A virtualisation software such as Oracle VirtualBox is needed in this case as well as a unzipping tool such as 7Zip.
+A virtualisation software such as Oracle VirtualBox is needed in this case as well as a unzipping tool such as 7zip.
 Please be sure to reservate enough RAM for the emulation.

  > [Download VM](https://drive.google.com/open?id=0B3nBoE608aQyT0F2bWh1SDdXSTQ)